heartcombo/devise/README.md

 Then run `rake db:migrate`

-You should restart your application after changing Devise's configuration options.
+You should restart your application after changing Devise's configuration options (this includes stopping spring).
 Otherwise, you will run into strange errors, for example, users being unable to login and route helpers being undefined.

 ### Controller filters and helpers